-- Allow Tenants to add Cloud Accounts: Determines if tenants can setup cloud sync.
+- Allow Tenants to add with Cloud Accounts: Determines if tenants can setup cloud sync.
 This is generally applicable to any deployment.

 - Allow Tenants to synchronize with LDAP Directories: Determines if tenants can setup both User and Computer sync with Directories (LDAP or Active Directory for Computers, Active Directory only for users).
 If the deployment is intended to be made through a public service (internet), this option should most likely be disabled since there will not be a secure route to the directory from a hosted service.

-- Show "Forgot Password?" option: Displays a link on the sign in screen which Users can access to reset their password.
+- Show the "Forgot Password?" option: Displays a link on the sign in screen which Users can access to reset their password.
 (Note that SMTP settings must be properly configured on the Administration > System Settings > SMTP tab for this option to work.)

-- Show "Remember Account Name and Username" option: Deep Security will remember the User's Account Name and Username and populate these fields when the sign in screen loads.
+- Show the "Remember Account Name and Username" option: Deep Security will remember the User's Account Name and Username and populate these fields when the sign in screen loads.

-- Allow Tenants to control access from Primary Tenant: By default, the primary tenant can sign in to a tenant's account by using the Sign In As Tenant option on the Administration > Tenants page.
+- Allow Tenants to control access from the Primary Tenant: By default, the primary tenant can sign in to a tenant's account by using the Sign In As Tenant option on the Administration > Tenants page.
 When the Allow Tenants to control access from Primary Tenant option is selected, tenants are given the option (under Administration > System Settings > Advanced in their ) to allow or prevent access by primary tenant to their Deep Security environment.
 (When this option is enabled, the default setting in the tenant's environment is to prevent access by the primary tenant.)

 Whenever the primary tenant accesses a tenant's account, the access is recorded in the tenant's System Events.

-Allow Tenants to use Primary Tenant's Trend Micro Control Manager and Deep Discovery Analyzer settings: Enables the primary tenant to share their Connected Threat Defense settings with tenants.
+Allow Tenants to use Primary Tenant's Trend Micro Control Manager and Deep Discovery Analyzer Server settings: Enables the primary tenant to share their Connected Threat Defense settings with tenants.
 For details, see Detect emerging threats using Connected Threat Defense.